tajo9128/cloudvina/DOCKER_INSTALL.md

 ---

-**Once Docker is installed, come back and we'll test the CloudVina container!**
+**Once Docker is installed, come back and we'll test the BioDockify container!**